syracine69/WebDAV-Daemon/README.md

 The server can be started manually by calling:

     webdavd config-file [config-file ...]

 where config-file is the path for the webdavd configuration file.
-Default is /etc/webdavd
+Default path is /etc/webdavd.
 See [Configuration](Configuration.md) for details of the config file.

 # Known Issues